 The first six months of the program were the hardest, says Cruz.
 Interacting with people who didn’t speak Spanish was difficult, and learning English required a lot of self-discipline.
-He immersed himself in the language; his English dictionary became one of his best friends as he read books, marking every word he wasn’t familiar with.
+He immersed himself in the language, marking unfamiliar words in his English dictionary as he read books.

 After completing the program, Cruz applied to BYU but wasn’t accepted.
 Undeterred, he applied a second time; this time, he got in.
 His acceptance into the school led him to the question of what he wanted to study.

 Cruz grew up with a passion for art and was originally interested in applying to BYU’s animation program.
-However, he also wanted a career he felt was more financially stable and secure.
+However, he also wanted a career that was financially stable and secure.
 After researching different fields, he became interested in finance.